openstack-infra/yaml2ical/README.rst

           irc:        openstack-meeting
           frequency:  weekly

 * The chair is just a one liner.
 The might be left empty if there is not a chair.

   ::

     chair:  Russell Bryant

 * The project description is as follows.
-Use `>` to for the parapraph so new lines are folded.
+Use `>` for parapraphs where new lines are folded, or `|` for paragraphs where new lines are preserved.

   ::